TechnoCosmic/tails/README.md

 `tails.maxHistoryEntries` controls the maximum number of history entries before tossing out older clips.

-`tails.lineCountLimit` lets you tell Tails not to remember giant copy/paste efforts by setting a limit to the number of lines a clip can contain.
+`tails.clipFiltering.lineCountLimit` lets you tell Tails not to remember giant copy/paste efforts by setting a limit to the number of lines a clip can contain.
 If you cut/copy anything longer than this, Tails will pretend it didn't notice.

 `tails.clipIgnoredRegexes` controls whether a clip will be entered into history.
 Clips matching any of these regular expressions will be ignored by Tails.